-Test condition = An item or event of a component or system that could be verified by one or more test cases, e. g. a function, transaction, feature, quality attribute, or structural element [ISTQB-GWP12].
+Test condition = An item or event of a component or system that could be verified by one or more test cases, e. g. a function, transaction, feature, quality attribute, or structural element [ISTQB-GWP15].

-- Reviewing the test basis, e. g.
+- Reviewing the test basis, e.g.

-- requirements,
+- Requirements

-- software integrity level (risk level)
+- Software integrity level (risk level)

-Compliance of software characteristics defined by stakeholder
+=> Compliance of software characteristics defined by stakeholder

-- risk analysis reports,
+- Risk analysis reports

-- architecture,
+- Architecture

-- design,
+- Design

-- interface specifications
+- Interface specifications

 - Evaluating testability of the test basis and test objects

 - Identifying and prioritizing test conditions based on analysis of

-- test items,
+- test items

-- the specification,
+- the specification

-- behavior of the software,
+- behavior of the software

-- structure of the software.
+- structure of the software

+- High level test cases

-- Designing and prioritizing high level test cases. - Identifying necessary test data to support the test conditions and test cases. - Designing the test environment setup and identifying any required infrastructure and tools. - Creating bi-directional traceability between test basis and test cases.
+Designing and prioritizing

+- Test data Identifying necessary test data to support the test conditions and test cases.

+- Test environment

+- Designing the test environment setup

+- Identifying any required infrastructure and tools.

+- Traceability Creating bi-directional traceability between test basis and test cases.